-Includes the development of the student abilities in manufacturing process of wood, plastic and metal products to be acquainted with the materials, devices and equipment used carpentry and black smiting workshops and plastic through a training process with in these workshops.
+Includes the development of the student abilities in the manufacturing process of wood, plastic and metal products to be acquainted with the materials, devices and equipment used carpentry and black smiting workshops and plastic through a training process within these workshops.

-603403 Special Topics in Photography (3 Credit Hours)
+Special Topics in Photography

-Students learn the basics of digital photography, includes studying the distribution of artistic lighting and aesthetically and the identification of photographic equipment in addition to study the microscopic structure of picture and the relationship of photography.
+Students learn the basics of digital photography, includes studying the distribution of artistic lighting and aesthetically and the identification of photographic equipment in addition to study the microscopic structure of the picture and the relationship of photography.

-603404 Field Studies in Interior Design (3 Credit Hours)
+Field Studies in Interior Design